leandrodeleite/engineering/Modular-Python/@ErikWestra.md

 Erik is based in New Zealand, and works for companies worldwide.

+---
+*Also the author of the Packt titles*:

 Erik is the author of the following Packt books:
 - Python Geospatial Development - Second Edition